single-spa/single-spa-angular/README.md

 3. Add `{ path: '**', component: EmptyRouteComponent }` to your `app-routing.module.ts` routes.
 See https://angular.io/guide/router#configuration for more details.

 ### Configuring multiple apps
-When you have multiple apps running side by side, you'll need to make sure that their root [component selectors](https://angular.io/api/core/Directive#selector) are unique.
+When you have multiple apps running side by side, you'll need to make sure that their [component selectors](https://angular.io/api/core/Directive#selector) are unique.
 When creating a new project, you can have angular-cli do this for you by passing in the `--prefix` option: